Third Year at Malory Towers: Plot summary

 The following day another new girl, Wilhelmina Robinson, arrives.
 She is on horseback and is accompanied by her seven brothers, also on horseback.
 Wilhelmina, who has never attended school before, explains that she is always known as Bill and is looking forward to riding her horse Thunder every day, even if it means missing some lessons.
 Her horse obsession soon leads to disagreements and confrontations with the Third Form mistress, Miss Peters, even though Miss Peters is a keen horsewoman herself.
 Soon Bill is banned altogether from seeing Thunder in the stables.

 Zerelda struggles with the standard of work in the Fourth Form and is moved to the Third Form.
 She handles the move with dignity, but is inwardly humiliated.
 As she has aspirations to become a film actress, she consoles herself with a belief that she has outstanding acting ability - but even this belief is crushed when drama teacher Ms Hibbert tells her she is unable to act.

 Mavis is excited to discover a talent show in the nearby town of Billington.
 She imagines herself on stage, hearing thunderous applause.
 Ignoring the advice of the other girls, she travels to the talent show.
 But she is not permitted to perform, and after missing the last bus home, spends much of the night outside in a rainstorm.
 When she is finally found, she is suffering from bronchitis and has lost her voice - possibly irreparably.
 Zerelda comforts Mavis, drawing on the experience of her acting failure.
 The two become close friends.

 Meanwhile, Bill has been disregarding her ban from the stables.
 Thunder, her horse, is suffering from colic and Darrell, while searching for Mavis, discovers Bill in the stables tending to him.
 Darrell enlists the help of Miss Peters, who sets off on horseback to bring back the vet.
 Thunder recovers and a grateful Bill sees Miss Peters in a new light.

-In a thrilling end to the term, Darrell is picked for the school lacrosse team and shoots the winning goal.
+The term finishes with Darrell being picked for the school lacrosse team, and shooting the winning goal.